quicwg/base-drafts/draft-ietf-quic-tls.md

 Packet protection keys are not discarded immediately when new keys are available.
 If packets from a lower encryption level contain CRYPTO frames, frames that retransmit that data MUST be sent at the same encryption level.
-Similarly, an endpoint generates acknowledgements for packets at the same encryption level as the packet being acknowledged.
+Similarly, an endpoint generates acknowledgments for packets at the same encryption level as the packet being acknowledged.
 Thus, it is possible that keys for a lower encryption level are needed for a short time after keys for a newer encryption level are available.